Ashford v Thornton: Trial

 An inquest was held on 30 May 1817, and was presided over by Francis Hacket, a Warwickshire magistrate who by virtue of his position as Warden of Sutton Coldfield was coroner ex officio.
 Thornton attended in custody, and was permitted to cross-examine witnesses through his solicitor.
 At the end of the proceedings, a verdict of "Wilful Murder" was returned, and Thornton was committed for trial at the next assizes in Warwick on the Coroner's Warrant.
-Thornton was held in the county gaol pending the trial.
+Thornton was held in the county jail pending the trial.

 Local opinion was heavily against Thornton.
 Pamphlets were sold purporting to show Thornton's guilt, and poems were composed with the same theme.
 The defendant's solicitor complained of these, alleging it made it hard to find an unbiased jury.
 On 8 August 1817, people filled the street in front of County Hall in Warwick, where the trial was to take place.
 When the judge, Sir George Sowley Holroyd (a justice of the Court of King's Bench) began proceedings at 8 a.m., people rushed to fill the available seating, and the public benches remained full throughout the one-day trial.
 Because of the nature of the evidence, women were not permitted to witness the trial.

 The prosecution's theory of the case, as told in its opening statement to the jury, was that Thornton, having failed in his attempt to seduce Ashford, lay in wait for her in the field near the pit.
 He knew she would have to cross the field on her return from Erdington.
 On perceiving him, she attempted to elude him, but he caught her and got her to accompany him into the next field.
 There, he threw her down and ravished her.
 The post-mortem showed that she had not eaten in 24 hours, and according to the prosecuting counsel, she was unable to resist and fainted.
 Fearing the consequences were he to be caught with an unconscious woman whom he had treated in such a manner, Thornton threw her into the pit, where she drowned.
 At that time, defence counsel were not permitted to address the jury, and the matter proceeded with the prosecution's case.